Within Teamwork, you can convert tasks into subtasks of other tasks in your project.

 Subtasks allow you to break your workload down into smaller pieces of work grouped under a parent task.

-You can change them quickly by either drag and drop, or using a keyboard shortcut.
+You can change them quickly using drag and drop or a keyboard shortcut.

 Converting a task to a subtask